 VISION ZERO – Education.
 Awareness.
 Vigilance

-These are the three key points that keep Vision Zero focused.
+Three key points that keep Vision Zero focused.
 Without any one of these, the other is nullified.
 Vision Zero was created by AAMS and the MedEvac Foundation International as a movement to decrease the accident rate through safety awareness, by addressing the essential components of building a industry culture of safety.

 Active committees, task forces, sections and special interest groups (SIG’s), including but not limited to: